Liouville-type theorems and existence of solutions for quasilinear elliptic equations with nonlinear gradient terms: Introduction

 where $N\geq2$, $0\leq p<2$ and $q\geq0$ satisfy some suitable restrictions.
-By using a direct Bernstein method, they obtained that any positive solution is constant.
-Filippucci et al. \cite[Theorem 1.1]{FPS1} also considered \eqref{1.6} for any $p>2$ and $q>0$ (or $q>1-p$).
+By using a direct Bernstein method, they obtained that any positive solution is a constant.
+Filippucci {\em et.\ al.} \cite[Theorem 1.1]{FPS1} also considered \eqref{1.6} for any $p>2$ and $q>0$ (or $q>1-p$).
 They asserted that any positive bounded solution is constant.
 The proof was based on a local Bernstein argument and monotonicity properties for the spherical averages of sub-harmonic and super-harmonic functions.
 Note that the result holds without boundedness assumption in the radial case, see \cite[Theorem C]{BGV}.
-Morewhile, some extensions to elliptic systems were also given in \cite{FPS1}.
+Meanwhile, some extensions to elliptic systems were given in \cite{FPS1}.
 Recently, Bidaut-V$\mathrm{\acute{e}}$ron \cite{B} proved that Liouville-type results are also true for \eqref{1.6} ($p>2$) and \eqref{1.1} ($p>m$) without the assumption of boundedness on the solutions.
-The proof was based on Bernstein estimate and an Osserman's type estimate for the inequality satisfied by the gradient.
-Motivated by \cite{BGV}, the present paper extends Liouville-type theorems to degenerate elliptic equation \eqref{1.1}.
-The discussion can be divided into two cases: $p=m$ and $p<m$, corresponding to Theorems \ref{thm:1.3} and \ref{thm:1.2}, respectively.
+The proof was based on Bernstein estimates and an Osserman's type estimate for the inequality satisfied by the gradient.
+Motivated by \cite{BGV}, the present paper extends the Liouville-type theorem to degenerate elliptic equation \eqref{1.1} under the assumption $p<m$.

 Our main results are stated as follows.